theprice1/whodoggy/README.md

 🧑‍💻 Author
 Anthony Price
+BSc (Hons) Computing
-BSc (Hons) Computing, Open University
+The Open University

 📜 License
-This project is for academic purposes and is not yet licensed for commercial use.
+This project is developed for academic purposes only and is not licensed for commercial deployment or use.

-"""
+## 📝 Commit History

+- Firebase setup: Shared config, web + mobile login screens, and updated README
+- Add project report sections 3.4 to 6 including SDLC review, solution description, and reflection
+- Remove file tree generation scripts and reset README.md